bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 # CSS for BEM

-In the BEM methodology, CSS is used for page layout and is considered one of the [block implementation technologies](../key-concepts/key-concepts.en.md#implementation-technology).
+In the BEM methodology, CSS is used for page layout and is one of the [block implementation technologies](../key-concepts/key-concepts.en.md#implementation-technology).

 Core principles of working with CSS detail in the following sections:
 * [Selectors](#selectors)